 As a chocolate lover, my mum would take us for a treat to a dream chocolate shop created back in 1781: Viellard.
 Yes… there are many chocolate shops across France, and yes… French people do love their chocolate 🙂 We were then only allowed to buy a couple of things so we had to choose carefully!

 Among my favourite chocolate treats were the mendiants*.
-Mainly sold at Christmas, mendiants are traditional French confections originally composed of a chocolate disc studded with nuts and dried fruits: raisins, haelnuts, dried figs and almonds as reference to the colours of the monastic robes of the four mendicants or monastic orders of the Dominicans: Dominicans, Augustins, Franciscans and Carmelites**.
+Mainly sold at Christmas, mendiants are traditional French confections originally composed of a chocolate disc studded with nuts and dried fruits: raisins, hazelnuts, dried figs and almonds as reference to the colours of the monastic robes of the four mendicants or monastic orders of the Dominicans: Dominicans, Augustins, Franciscans and Carmelites**.

 Made with premium quality chocolate, mendiants are a delight and they come nowadays with every kind of little toppings… I have then created some with a dark chocolate base and the following: